elliottding/Synthesizer/README.md

 ## Overview

 This is a basic digital audio synthesizer written in Haskell.
-To run the program, the [Sound eXchange utility](http://sox.sourceforge.net/) must be
+For sound playback and recording, the
-installed: the `play` and `sox` executables must be configured in the user's system `PATH`.
+[Sound eXchange utility](http://sox.sourceforge.net/) must be installed: the `play` and `sox` executables must be configured in the user's system `PATH`.

 ## Commands